openxrlab/xrmocap/docs/en/installation.md

 ### Frequently Asked Questions

-If your environment fails, check our [FAQ doc](./faq.md) first, it might be helpful to some typical questions.
+If your environment fails, check our [FAQ](./faq.md) first, it might be helpful to some typical questions.